 I kid you not, they used a good old fashioned clip board and pencil when I was there opening weekend.
 But it worked, so I can’t complain.

 Now you can make your reservation at La Creperie de Paris up to 60 days in advance of your trip.

 Make sure you understand the ins and outs of how to make a Disney World dining reservation before your reservation window opens!

 The interior of the restaurant itself is pretty small.
-There weren’t a ton of tables so they can’t seat a lot of people at once.
+There aren’t a ton of tables so they can’t seat a lot of people at once.

 The decor is simple and understated, with a lot of use of wood with some stone accents.
 The whole restaurant is decorated with neutral, natural colors.

 This actually makes the simple outfits of the cast members stand out even more.
 They might have the most comfortable uniform in all of Disney World.